scope.yml

 #

-# Settings for metrics
+# Settings for the `metrics` feature

 #